PeiyuanZhangNY/A-normative-account-of-procrastination/README.md

 # Files in the folder subfigures:
 Program for Figure Supplementary Figure 2: perfectionismswitchNotWorkingtoCompleting.m; Final figure: perfectionismswitchNotWorkingtoCompleting.pdf

-# Files in the folder Supplement:
+# Files in the folder supplement:
 DelayedRewardGammaPatternProcrastination.m simulation program supporting the necessary parameter space where we can find “a delay before ramping up. ” The results saved in DelayedRewardGammaPatternProcrastination.mat

 DelayedRewardConcaveCost.m simulation program supporting the parameter space where we can find “working last-minute”.
 The results are saved in DelayedRewardConcaveCost.mat